 to their verification close-out.

+to item 1: Examples for sources: a higher level requirement, an imposed management constraint, an applicable standard or an accepted lower level constraint.

-The system engineering organisation shall establish the requirements traceability matrix in conformance with Annex N.
+The system engineering function shall establish and maintain the requirements traceability matrix in conformance with Annex N.

-The system engineering organisation shall ensure that the close-out traceability is documented in the VCD in conformance with ECSS-E-ST-10-02 Annex B.
+The system engineering function shall ensure that the requirement close-out traceability is documented in the VCD in conformance with ECSS-E-ST-10-02 Annex B.

 Requirement engineering process